Peru giving up on virus measures in face of sinking economy

 Before entering the mall, each shopper had their temperatures taken and their hands and shoes disinfected.
 Children are barred from the malls and playgrounds, food courts, and other public areas are closed.

-Still, epidemiologists said reopening Peru's malls as the country regularly reports around 4,000 new cases every day is virtually guaranteed to accelerate infection.
+Still, epidemiologists said reopening Peru's malls as the country continues to report more than 4,000 new cases every day is virtually guaranteed to accelerate infection.

 “Outside the malls there’s no control and lots of people gathered, desperate to shop,” said epidemiologist Juan Astuvilca, dean of the Lima College of Medicine.